chris17453/ddb/README.md

 - unlsee specified, all configurations apply to ~/.ddb/ddb.conf in your home directory
 - this is a lookup file for the tables
 - table configs are stored in a sub directory based on the db name
+- ; is a command seperator. everything after this is a new command
+- results are only returned for the last operation preformed
+- all interactions are parsed directly from the data_files at time of execution
+- 5 querys will consist of 5 file reads.

 ### USE
 - Changes the database context, all operations after this apply to that context